 Victorian Greens spokesperson for LGBTI, Sue Pennicuik MLC, will be joining the Equal Love rally in Melbourne this Saturday on the International Day Against Homophobia and Transphobia (IDAHOT).*

 Greens deputy leader and federal member for Melbourne, Adam Bandt MP, will be speaking at the rally.

 “It is ten years since the Howard government infamously amended the federal Marriage Act 1961 to define marriage as between a man and a woman,” Ms Pennicuik said.

 “I’ve been joining thousands of people at these rallies since then to stand against this blatant discrimination and in support of full equal rights for all.

-“The Greens have been campaigning for marriage to achieve full equality for many years," Ms Pennicuik said.
+“The Greens have also been fighting for marriage equality with bills in federal and state parliaments," Ms Pennicuik said.

 MS PENNICUIK — To ask the Minister for Liquor and Gaming Regulation (for the Attorney-General): Is the Department of Justice or any other organisation monitoring the impact that self-representation has on litigants and the justice system, including: